qauchida/qauchida.github.io/essays/PairProgramming.md

 ## Session 1: Up and Running

 In this session, I worked with [Angeli Amascual](https://angeli-amascual.github.io/) from 12:00 to 12:30 on 05/29/2020.
 Before we jumped right into using it, we talked for a bit about how this was going to work.
-We could try to use Zoom at the same time while using the Floobits plugin.
-I already created a workspace on Floobits, so I invited her to my workspace.
+We used Zoom at the same time as floobits so we could screen share our locally rendered version of radgrad.github.io and talk through our code.
+First, I invited Angeli to my workspace and talked through what I was doing while showing her my code.
+Then, she invited me to her workspace and did the same.
+I had trouble connecting to her workspace through the IntelliJ plugin so I had to settle on using the web editor.
+After we ended our Zoom call, I was able to join her workspace and use the IntelliJ plugin.

+30 minutes felt super short.
+We used most of our time just trying to get the hang of using Floobits and we didn't try to make changes to our code during this session.

 ## Session 2: Trying to Break It